FalseGenius/foundry-passwordstore-audit/audit-data/findings.md

-### [S-#] S-01 Storing password on chain makes it visible to anyone, regardless of the variable visibility.
+### [S-01] Storing password on chain makes it visible to anyone, regardless of the variable visibility.

 **Description:** All data stored on-chain is visible to anyone, and it can be read directly from the blockchain.
 The `PasswordStore::s_password` variable is intended to be a private variable, and only accessed through `PasswordStore::getPassword()` function, which is intended to be called by the owner of the contract.